-B-69.
+B-77.
 Assessment of Student Learning

-The National Education Association supports ongoing comprehensive assessment of student growth.
-A student's level of performance is best assessed with authentic measures, including but not limited to extended curricular activities and opportunities, directly linked to the lessons taught and materials used by teachers.
+The National Education Association supports ongoing comprehensive assessment of student learning, competency, and growth.
+A student's level of performance is best assessed authentically, including through extended curricular activities and opportunities, directly linked to the learning experiences developed and delivered by educators.